-Running Strong helps Indian Nations preserve their traditional language and culture for future generations.
+Running Strong helps Native American communities preserve their traditional language and culture for future generations

-All over the United States, American Indian communities are struggling to keep their traditional languages and cultures alive.
-Linguists estimate that when Europeans first came to this continent, more than 300 Native American languages were spoken in North America.
+All over the United States, Native American communities are coming together to keep their traditional languages and cultures alive.
+Native linguists estimate that when Europeans first landed on this continent, more than 300 Native American languages were spoken in North America.
 Today, there are only about 100.
 Running Strong seeks to prevent any further linguistic or cultural loss.
-We support initiatives to preserve knowledge passed down from a disappearing generation of elders and to teach this knowledge to the next generation of American Indian youth.
+We support initiatives to preserve knowledge passed down from a disappearing generation of elders and to teach this knowledge to the next generation of Native American youth.
 By partnering with groups that have culturally based programs such as schools, cultural societies, traditional youth camps, and museums, we are helping to save and share tribal cultures.

 When Euchee children are able to praise their ancestors in the traditional tongue, the future is looking brighter.